Sorriso grande

 "Sorriso grande" is a song recorded by Italian singer Alessandra Amoroso.
-It was released on 8 April 2021 through Epic Records as the lead single for her seventh studio album Tutto accade.
+It was released on 8 April 2021 through Epic Records as the second single for her seventh studio album Tutto accade.

 Composition

 The track, written by Davide Petrella and produced by Dardust, describes a new positive transition in the singer's life following the COVID-19 pandemic.
 The lyrics are related to the previous single "Piuma", which describes the dark side of the lockdown.
 In an interview with Vanity Fair Italia singer described the meaning of the song:

 "I love light, but I have learned that there is also darkness.
 I live with music, but I also listen to silence.
 I have learned not to fight sadness, darkness and fears, but to accept them and go through them.
 This awareness [sung in the single "Piuma"] leads to "Sorriso grande", a sunny, open song charged with a newfound energy that represents rebirth, the rediscovery of self in a new light, the image of a strong woman who knows who she is and what she wants and has found the courage to be herself."